vmkxyz/dotfiles/.local/bin/README.md

 actualy NEVER RUN sripts frop others as root without knowing what they do

 do not run any install scripts from this directory
+(im currently working on z_install ehich will be the one install script to get you tarted on a fresh installation)